molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 Per SNP, a P value is determined.
 The P value is the probability of finding **no** ASE.
 Lower P values mean more evidence for ASE at this SNP.
-Usually the Beta Binomial (BB) test is better at correction for sample specific biasses, thus, the results of the Beta Binomial should usually be considered to be more accurate.
+Usually the Beta Binomial (BB) test is better at correction for sample specific biases, thus, the results of the Beta Binomial should usually be considered to be more accurate.

 #####3.
 ASEperRegion

 This sub-module combines multiple ASfiles (Produced previously in the ASreads submodule) of samples, and determines the probability of allelic imbalance per genomic **region**.
 This module uses multiple methods of finding the allelic imbalance using a likelihood ratio test (LRT):

 - Binomial LRT